JoshOlam/MAONTECH_ML_Assessment/README.md

 - `year` - Operation year. i.e 2022.

 ### Project Methodology

 From the problem statement, I deduced the below frame work for workflow:

+#### PostgreSQL Database:

+As required by this project, I created a Postgre relational databse on AWS and connected to it from.

 #### Explore the Data:

+I explored the data to gain some exciting insights and also to aid in the project life cycle.

 #### Feature Engineering:

+Based on the insights I gleaned during the previous phase, I proceeded to engineer some features.
+I created some, and dropped some too.

 #### Modelling:

+I iterated through six (6) models and selected the best performing of them; `RandomForestRegressor`.

 #### Deployment:

+Finally, I deployed the python script using two endpoints;
+- flask api as a manual triger to retrain the model,
+- streamlit to get predicted value of sales for next month's future sales.